VincentBounce/Google-Sheets-Flags-of-countries/README.md

-# 🌎Google Sheets: 257 HD flags of all countries
+# 🌎Google Sheets: 257 flags of all countries

 ## Open the sheet from this link